Data Centers in Dusseldorf

 - Drought: 1.3/10

 Other natural hazards are minor or not listed.
-Note that while coastal flood risks appear in regional modeling for Western Europe, the primary local concern for inland facilities is river flood mitigation.
-Facilities in the metro are typically constructed with advanced drainage and elevation to manage these specific local risks as of December 2025.
+While coastal risks appear in regional modeling for Western Europe, the primary local concern for inland facilities is river flood mitigation.
+Local facilities are typically constructed with advanced drainage and elevation to manage these specific risks as of January 2026.